“Code: Reboot”

 2020

-In the project “Code: Reboot”, I am fundamentally changing the classical ideas about how men and women should look and behave, which can be seen in the works of artist Rodney Smith.
-His “code” is impeccable compositions, strict costumes symbolizing masculinity, and airy images of femininity used as a backdrop.
-I use these images to show how they can change under the influence of the modern world.
-I’m not just changing characters (for example, replacing a gentleman with a businesswoman), but showing that these established images can become vulnerable in the face of changes in society.
-Paris, which is often called the cradle of Enlightenment and the arena of revolutions, was not chosen by chance.
-Its architecture, symbolizing classical harmony, becomes a contrast for new images: women, whose power and status are expressed through a visual language that was previously considered exclusively masculine (costume, pose, urban environment).
-I avoid unambiguous statements: compositional references to Smith create a sense of uncertainty and incompleteness of the transition, reminding that any changes are associated with the risk of losing something important (historical context, nuances).
-“Code: Reboot” is a dialogue with fear of the disintegration of old norms and uncertainty about new ones.
-Using the “elements” of Smith’s visual tradition, I create new meanings.
-The work shows that in an era of change, harmony is not a return to the past or a blind acceptance of the new, but a constant reinterpretation and alteration, where aesthetics become a defense against chaos and a tool for creating a future that has yet to be written.
+In the project “Code: Reboot, ” I fundamentally challenge the classic notions of how men and women should look and behave, as seen in the work of artist Rodney Smith.
+His “code” is one of impeccable compositions, strict suits symbolizing masculinity, and ethereal images of femininity used as a backdrop.
+I use these same images to show how they can be transformed under the influence of the modern world.
+I don’t simply swap characters (e.g., replacing a gentleman with a businesswoman), but rather demonstrate how these established archetypes can become vulnerable in the face of societal change.
+Paris, often called the cradle of the Enlightenment and a stage for revolutions, is a deliberate choice.
+Its architecture, symbolizing classical harmony, provides a contrast for the new imagery: women whose strength and status are expressed through a visual language once considered exclusively male (the suit, the posture, the urban environment).
+I avoid definitive statements: the compositional references to Smith create a sense of uncertainty and an unfinished transition, reminding us that any change carries the risk of losing something important (historical context, nuance).
+“Code: Reboot” is a dialogue with the fear of the collapse of old norms and the uncertainty of new ones.
+By using the “elements” of Smith’s visual tradition, I create new meanings.
+The work suggests that in an era of change, harmony is not a return to the past nor a blind embrace of the new, but a constant process of rethinking and remaking, where aesthetics become both a defense against chaos and a tool for creating a future that has yet to be written.